 Intermodal Lift Growth in Metropolitan Chicago

-The movement of goods into and out of the region supports the region's economy by creating demand for freight and logistics services, while providing manufacturers with timely, cost-effective, and reliable options for moving products to market.
-Advances in logistics technologies and services, coupled with a dense network of infrastructure and carriers, have enabled shippers to minimize freight costs.
-Shippers are increasingly using intermodal containers that can be transferred across ship, rail, or truck without repackaging shipments, thus reducing the time and cost of handling goods as they travel to their final destination.
+The movement of goods into and out of metropolitan Chicago supports the region’s economy.
+Advances in logistics technologies and services, coupled with a dense network of infrastructure and carriers, have enabled shippers to minimize freight costs and have created rising demand for freight and logistics services.
+The region’s strength in freight movement also provides manufacturers with timely, cost-effective, and reliable options for moving products to market.
+In particular, shippers are increasingly using intermodal containers that can be transferred across ship, rail, or truck without repackaging shipments, thus reducing the time and cost of handling goods as they travel to their final destination.

 Click on a facility to see intermodal lift estimates.